 - A. Contact with Chambers.
 Communications with the Court shall occur by letter, except as otherwise provided below.
 Telephone calls to chambers are permitted only in emergencies requiring immediate attention.
 Prior to calling chambers with questions about the Court's rules and practices, parties should review the Court's Individual Practices.
 The chambers phone number is (212) 805-0292.
 Faxes to chambers are permitted only with prior authorization.
 Faxed submissions shall identify the individual in chambers who authorized the fax.
 Copies shall be simultaneously faxed, emailed, or hand-delivered to all counsel. - B. Letters and Letter Motions.
-Unless there is a request to file a letter under seal, letters and letter motions shall be filed electronically on ECF, with a courtesy copy delivered to the Court by email, and must comply with the S.D.N.Y.
-Local Rules and Electronic Case Filing Rules and Instructions.
+Unless there is a request to file a letter under seal, letters and letter motions shall be filed electronically on ECF and must comply with the S.D.N.Y.
+Local Civil Rules and Electronic Case Filing Rules and Instructions.
 The email address for chambers is Torres NYSDChambers@nysd.uscourts.gov.